szwalker/Java-Simulation-of-Operating-System/README.md

 # Operating-System-Simulation
+UPDATE: the simulation programs will be uploaded after Decemeber 2018.

 This repository contains four operating system simulation projects from different parts of the OS :
 1. Linker
 2. Processes Scheduling